nadako/HaxeManual/gitbook/type-system-variance.md

 We can safely assign with `b` being typed as `MyArray<Base>` and `MyArray` only having a `pop()` method.
 There is no method defined on `MyArray` which could be used to add incompatible types, it is thus said to be **covariant**.

-> ##### Define: Covariance
+{% define "Covariance" %}
->
+A [compound type](dictionary.md#define-compound-type) is considered covariant if its component types can be assigned to less specific components, i.e. if they are only read, but never written.
-> A [compound type](dictionary.md#define-compound-type) is considered covariant if its component types can be assigned to less specific components, i.e. if they are only read, but never written.
+{% enddefine %}

-> ##### Define: Contravariance
+{% define "Contravariance" %}
->
+A [compound type](dictionary.md#define-compound-type) is considered contravariant if its component types can be assigned to less generic components, i.e. if they are only written, but never read.
-> A [compound type](dictionary.md#define-compound-type) is considered contravariant if its component types can be assigned to less generic components, i.e. if they are only written, but never read.
+{% enddefine %}